zuozhenggh/learning-library/data-management-library/database/in-memory/in-memory-indepth/in_memory/labsetup/init-start-env/init-start-env.md

 # Initialize Environment

 ## Introduction
-This lab will show you how to access the DBSecLab environment and validate successful initialization
+This lab will show you how to access the Inmemory Lab environment and validate successful initialization

 ### Objectives
 - Access remote desktop